Amalaa-George/From-Prospectus-to-Personal-Assistant-RAG-Driven-Chatbot-for-M.Tech-Admissions/README.md

 Now open your browser and visit: http://localhost:8003/chatbot.html

  Notes:
-The RAG backend uses ChromaDB with custom chunking and Jina Embeddings v3.Vector data is stored in rasa_layer/actions/mtech_chroma_data/ — this includes, chroma.sqlite3 and the vectorstore data.# Mtech_Chatbot
+The RAG backend uses ChromaDB with custom chunking and Jina Embeddings v3.Vector data is stored in rasa_layer/actions/mtech_chroma_data/ — this includes, chroma.sqlite3 and the vectorstore data.